 If happiness wasn’t the most important thing for O’Keeffe, what did she pursue instead?

-What was the secret sauce that fueled one of the greatest and most prolific artists of the 20th century?
+What secret sauce fueled one of the greatest and most prolific artists of the 20th century?

 By interest, I believe O’Keeffe was referring to the passionate curiosity a certain subject ignites in you personally.

 After years of research on O’Keeffe for my dissertation, I have come to believe romantic relationships and the pursuit of more money were not what made her throw back her sheets every morning as dawn spilled out over Ghost Ranch.

 Here are four things I believe O’Keeffe did jump out of bed to investigate and experiment with throughout her 99 years: